-Primary or idiopathic hypersomnia is usually a chronic condition that does not resolve spontaneously, involving excessive sleepiness during the day the day that is not relieved by naps.
+Primary or idiopathic hypersomnia is usually a chronic condition that does not resolve spontaneously and involves excessive sleepiness during the day that is not relieved by naps.
 Many patients find that adequate treatment for the condition helps to reduce symptoms of excessive sleepiness during the day and improve their overall quality of life.

-Distinct from most sleep disorders, patients that suffer from hypersomnia typically sleep well during the night and often get more than 10 hours of sleep per night.
-For this reason, making lifestyle changes to improve sleeping habits is not often useful in helping to reduce daytime sleepiness symptoms.
+Distinct from most sleep disorders, patients who suffer from hypersomnia typically sleep well during the night and get more than 10 hours of sleep per night.
+For this reason, making lifestyle changes to improve sleeping habits is not usually useful in helping to reduce daytime sleepiness symptoms.

-In some cases, symptoms of hypersomnia present as a result of an underlying cause or health condition, referred to as secondary hypersomnia.
+In some cases, symptoms of hypersomnia present as a result of an underlying cause or health condition.
+In these situations, the condition is instead referred to as secondary hypersomnia.

 For example, psychological or emotional issues can interfere with sleeping habits and cause symptoms of hypersomnia.
 In this instance, antidepressant medications such as selective serotonin reuptake inhibitors (SSRIs) can help to address the underlying cause and improve symptoms of hypersomnia.

-There are currently no medications specifically targeting fur use in the treatment of hypersomnia.
+There are currently no medications specifically targeted for use in the treatment of hypersomnia.
 However, several drug options that are indicated in narcolepsy are often able to provide relief from daytime symptoms for patients with hypersomnia.

-Modafinil is commonly used in the treatment of narcolepsy and has also helped to improve symptoms of hypersomnia in some patients.
+Modafinil is commonly used in the treatment of narcolepsy and has helped to improve symptoms of hypersomnia in some patients.
 The psychostimulant medication helps to enhance alertness and is associated with fewer side effects than similar amphetamine drugs, such as jitteriness and anxiety.
-It is thought to act in the anterior hypothalamus and increase the release of the dopamine neurotransmitter, although the exact mechanism of action is not known.
+Modafinil is thought to act in the anterior hypothalamus and increase the release of the dopamine neurotransmitter, although its exact mechanism of action is not known.

-Other stimulant medications often used in the management of ADHD such as dexamphetamine and methylphenidate may help to sustain alertness during the day for some patients, although they have a greater potential for adverse effects.
-Other drugs that are sometimes used and may be beneficial in hypersomnia treatment include clonidine, levodopa, bromocriptine and monoamine oxidase inhibitors.
+Other stimulant medications that are used in the management of attention-deficit hyperactivity disorder (ADHD), such as dexamphetamine and methylphenidate, may help to sustain alertness during the day for some patients, although they have a greater potential for adverse effects.
+Other drugs that are sometimes used and may be beneficial in hypersomnia treatment include clonidine, levodopa, bromocriptine, and monoamine oxidase inhibitors.

 Flumazenil is an emerging treatment for hypersomnia that may be able to provide adequate relief for the condition in the future.
 However, more research is required in this area prior to this becoming a regular medical recommendation.